edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 ```

 !!! note
     RetryInterval should be at least 1 second (eg. '1s') or greater.
 If a value less than 1 second is specified, 1 second will be used.

-!!! note
 Endless retries will occur when MaxRetryCount is set to 0.

-!!! note
 If MaxRetryCount is set to less than 0, a default of 1 retry will be used.

 Database describes which database type to use, `mongodb` (DEPRECATED) or `redisdb`, and the information required to connect to the database.
 This section is required if Store and Forward is enabled, otherwise it is currently optional.